Achievement transfer from BSA to Trail Life USA

 What about Transferring in to Trail Life USA as an Eagle Scout?

 The Eagle Scout Rank is a special situation because we have devised a way for that achievement to transfer over rather smoothly.
-In the Trail Life USA program, our Horizon Award (see the chart on the previous page) includes having completed all the Merit Badge work that is required to earn the rank of BSA Eagle Scout.
+In the Trail Life USA program, our Horizon Award (see the chart above) includes having completed all the Merit Badge work that is required to earn the rank of BSA Eagle Scout.
 The only thing that a Horizon Award recipient would not have completed that an Eagle Scout would have completed is a special service project, which we call our Freedom Servant Leadership Project.

 To earn the Trail Life USA Freedom Award (our top award), a Trailman in the program is required to complete his Horizon Award and then complete his Freedom Servant Leadership Project, a high school faith requirement, and four real-life hands-on “Freedom Experiences” in our Majors and Minors Program.
 These are experiences in active citizenry that help prepare a boy for the real majors and minors program at college or life in the world as an active Christian man.

-Those who are Eagle Scouts are grandfathered into the Trail Life program with credit for 3 of these 4 required “Freedom Experiences,” so here is what a transferring Eagle Scout would need to do in order to then earn our top award, the Freedom Award:
+Youth Eagle Scouts are grandfathered into the Trail Life program with credit for 3 of these 4 required “Freedom Experiences,” so here is what a transferring Eagle Scout would need to do in order to then earn our top award, the Freedom Award:

 1) Maintain active participation in the troop to the satisfaction of the Adventurers Advisor.